Fancy upping sticks to live in your favourite holiday spot? Don’t hit the estate agents until you’ve read this.

 Is it quiet, are you sitting in the garden with a book, will you stroll to the pub for a pint and some live music later?
 Do the kids go to a little village school?
 Will surfing or sailing be part of your life?
 Can you walk to a calm swimming spot?

-Or do you want to be in among a bustling harbour town like Falmouth or pretty seaside village like St Ives?
+Or do you want to be in amongst a bustling harbour town like Falmouth or pretty seaside village like St. Ives?
 Do you want a sense of community or are you happier being out in the countryside with no nearby neighbours?

 The more you can imagine what your new life looks like, the easier finding your perfect spot will be.

 2) Consider work carefully

 If you need to work, ensure you either have a job to come to or enough spare money in the bank to see you through the first year.
 Salaries tend to be less than up country and well paid, skilled jobs can be hard to find.

 Having said that some industries are thriving and people tend to be really entrepreneurial down here – if you’d like to start your own business, then a home office should be high on your wish list (or space to build one – see Garden Buildings Cornwall for some ideas).

 If you need to travel for work, consider roads and transport links, like proximity to the A30, airport or train stations.
 You’re also likely to get more visitors if you are easier to reach!